Cray-HPE/docs-csm/operations/boot_orchestration/Operators.md

 This operator is responsible for setting the desired configuration in the [Configuration Framework Service (CFS)](../../glossary.md#configuration-framework-service-cfs) for components that are in the `configuring` phase of the boot process.

-Because the [`power-on` operator](#power-on) sets the desired configuration prior to booting components, this is typically only needed when booting to the same boot artifacts, but with a different configuration.
+Typically, this operator has nothing to do, because the [`power-on` operator](#power-on) sets the desired configuration prior to booting components.
+The exception is when a node is already booted and configured, and a BOS session is created to boot (*not* reboot) the node using the same boot artifacts, but a different CFS configuration.
+In this case, the `power-on` operator will never be called, and instead the `configuration` operator will take care of it.

 ### `discovery`